moudsen/mailGraph/README.md

 The easiest way to test what is happening is to now goto Administration => Media types and hit the "Test" at the right hand side for MailGraph.
 - Replace relevant macros with information (eventId, triggerId, itemId, recipient, baseUrl and URL) and hit "Test"
-- The last line in the result will tell you what the problem is (most likely an access or connectivity issue)
+- The last line in the result or the log provided at the bottom will tell you what the problem is (most likely an access or connectivity issue)
 - Fix accordingly and retry

 To facilitate troubleshooting, you can (at code level):